 French Press Coffee Maker

 The French press is a super-simple, quick, and affordable type of coffee maker, easy to learn and master.
 To use a French press, let coarsely ground coffee and hot water sit together for three to five minutes, then slowly press down the plunger.
 The press has a metal filter that makes a more flavorful cup of coffee than one gets with coffee makers that use a paper filter.
-French presses have a compact design, which makes them a good choice for a portable coffee maker.
+French presses are some of the best small coffee makers on the market because of their ease of use and variety of sizes and styles to suit the user.

 Pour-Over Coffee Maker